Geometrically Regular Black Holes with Hedgehog Scalar Hair: Constrained triplet theory and the spherically symmetric reduction

 Motivated by the obstruction above, we consider Einstein gravity coupled to a constrained scalar triplet and to a minimal auxiliary three-form sector.
 In four dimensions the three-form carries no local propagating degrees of freedom.
 This is the standard mechanism by which a top-form sector generates an integration constant in four dimensions~\cite{Aurilia1980,HenneauxTeitelboim1984}.
 Its purpose is only to generate the overall amplitude of the nonlinear triplet sector as an integration constant of the field equations, rather than inserting that amplitude as a fixed numerical coefficient in the action.
 The model is

 where

 Here \(\varepsilon^{\mu\nu\rho\sigma}\) denotes the totally antisymmetric Levi-Civita symbol, normalised as \(\varepsilon^{0123}=+1\).
 The function \(\widehat K(Y)\) is an arbitrary function of the kinetic term (as a $k$-essence type), \(\mathcal{C}(x)\) is an auxiliary scalar that fixes the overall density scale on shell, and \(\mathcal{A}_{\mu\nu\rho}\) is a three-form potential.
 Written in this form, the action is manifestly covariant, and the three-form term is metric-independent.
 The parameter \(\eta\) sets the symmetry-breaking scale, while the Lagrange-multiplier formulation is analogous to the nonlinear sigma-model limit in which the heavy radial mode has been integrated out~\cite{Gell-Mann:1960mvl,Coleman:1969sm,Callan:1969sn,Canfora:2013osa,Radu:2011uf}.

+Lagrange multipliers are also widely used in gravitational effective theories to impose covariant constraints at the level of the action.
+In mimetic gravity, for example, a constraint on a scalar gradient isolates an additional conformal degree of freedom which can behave as pressureless dust~\cite{Chamseddine:2013kea}.
+Related constrained-scalar constructions have been used to describe dark-sector fluids with vanishing sound speed~\cite{Lim:2010yk}, and Lagrange-multiplier constraints have also been employed in modified-gravity reconstructions of dark-energy cosmologies~\cite{Capozziello:2010uv}.
+More recently, analogous mimetic constraints have been applied to Abelian and non-Abelian gauge sectors, leading to black-hole solutions with electric or non-Abelian hair~\cite{Gorji:2025mimeticYM}.
+The multiplier in the present model plays a different and more limited role: it imposes the algebraic fixed-norm condition on the scalar triplet and removes the radial modulus from the low-energy dynamics.
+It does not introduce a mimetic conformal mode, but restricts the matter sector to the angular Goldstone directions of the hedgehog.

 At this stage the three-form should be viewed only as a device for promoting the overall amplitude of the effective triplet sector to a solution parameter; its concrete role becomes explicit once the mass equation is derived below.
 Variation with respect to $\mathcal{A}_{\mu\nu\rho}$ gives